malamdar90/Tableau-Data-Visualization-Projects/README.md

-# Students' Projects in the Data Visualization Course
+# About the Data Visualization Course

 **Class:** BU.520.650 Data Visualization